sameesevas/sameesevas.github.io/_pages/year-archive.md

 ---

 ## Champion in Independence Day Programming Contest 2023
 Our team, MIST_BitMusketeers, became the champion by solving 8 out of 11 problems.
 We were also the first to solve 2 problems.
-Additionally, I solved a critical problem that only one team managed to solve using `ordered_set`.
+Additionally, I solved a critical problem that only one team managed to solve using `ordered_set`. [(News Link)](https://mist.ac.bd/department/cse/announcement/437/celebrating_excellence_in_programming_independence_day_programming_contest_2023_sets_new_standards_of_achievement_and_inspiration)

 <div style="display: flex; justify-content: space-between;">
   <img src="/images/idpc (2).jpg" alt="Champion in Independence Day Programming Contest 2023" style="width: 48%;">